aRonnieAlsop/tetromino_game/README.md

 # tetromino_game
-Grade 1 Tetris like game for the purpose of teaching tetrominoes.
+Tetris like game for the purpose of teaching tetrominoes for Grade 1.
 React.